claytonwramsey/fiddler/README.md

 ## UCI options supported

 * `Thread Count`: Set the number of worker threads for searching.
+    *Warning*: since there are currently no heuristics for differentiating search threads, increasing `Thread Count` to more than 1 will likely reduce perfomance.

 * `Hash`: Set the transposition table size, in megabytes.